OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 sidebar_label: Arbitrum Rollup Basics
 ---

-This document explains the basic concepts behind Arbitrum Rollup.
+This document explains the basic concepts behind Arbitrum Rollup and provides links for learning more about the various system components..

 ## Arbitrum Rollup Chains (ArbChains)